acbbullock/IO-Fortran-Library/doc_API_design/UserInfo/thread-safety.md

 end program main
 ```

-@warning Even with recursion, the above program will likely not behave as expected.

-The proper way to compose the above program is by nesting `echo` inside a `critical` block to enforce strict thread-safety in the region:
+This program will result in conflicts as multiple images attempt to write to the same file concurrently.
+The proper way to compose this program is by nesting `echo` inside a `critical` block to enforce strict thread-safety in the region:

 ```fortran
 program main